eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 * No version policy required
 * No unit tests required

+### Quality level 4

+This quality level is meant for all targets that need tier 1 support in ROS2.

+* Basic unit tests are available

 ### Quality level 3

 * No compiler warnings
 * Doxygen and documentation available
 * Test specification available
-* Unit tests available
 * Version policy required
 * Level 8 and 9 warnings in Helix QAC addressed

 ### Quality level 2

-* Code coverage statement and branch
+* Unit tests have full statement and branch coverage

 ### Quality level 1